 - Distributor signature:

-- The distributor signature is signed by a distributor, such as Tizen Store, as the proof of application validation.
+- The distributor signature is signed by a distributor, such as the official site for Tizen applications, as the proof of application validation.

 - The distributor signature determines the API set that the application can use.

 Figure: Signature type